DavidB137/spsp/README.md

 Always-on clients and any combinations are supported as well.

-Upstream connectivity (to the *bridge*) is provided by *local layer* (for example ESP-NOW), which allows for this extremly quick wake-up periods.
+Upstream connectivity (to the *bridge*) is provided by *local layer* (for example ESP-NOW[^espnow]), which allows for this extremly quick wake-up periods.
 The client somehow (protocol dependent) establishes connection to near-by *bridge* (think of it as router) processing all messages from client.